Patient education: Catheter ablation for abnormal heartbeats (Beyond the Basics)

 THE CATHETER ABLATION PROCEDURE

 Preparation — Patients may be asked to discontinue certain medications in the days before the procedure.
+In some cases, an imaging test of the heart, usually an echocardiogram, may be done in advance of the ablation procedure.
 Most patients are advised to stop eating and drinking at midnight the night before the procedure.
 A pregnancy test is usually done immediately before the procedure in women of child bearing capacity because of the radiation exposure.

 Procedure — Before the procedure begins, you may be given a sedative medication through an intravenous (IV) line.
 Because this type of sedation is usually fairly deep, many patients are not aware of what is happening during the procedure.